Manager Evaluation & Due Diligence

 If, hypothetically, two managers were equally additive after conducting your due diligence, it is likely that the manager that is least correlated with your portfolio would provide the most benefit through added diversification.
 Using tools such as Venn, you can even analyze these correlations among individual holdings or sleeves of your portfolio, making sure that you are diversified in US equities or international fixed income, for example.
 You can also analyze diversification benefits of a manager’s residual returns, to hypothetically understand which unique aspects of each manager are most diversifying.

 It is worth noting that allocators may have a better understanding of their views at the portfolio-level rather than manager level.
 As a result, using tools that promote actionable insights can also be helpful when evaluating a manager in the context of your portfolio.
-An example of this would be how Venn allows users to source contribution to portfolio-level risk at the individual sleeve, manager or asset level.
+An example of this would be how Venn allows users to source contribution to portfolio-level risk at the individual sleeve, manager, or asset level.
 Thus, it can be helpful to think about managers in the context of how effectively they are helping to achieve overall portfolio strategy, with quantifiable data to support it.

 Manager evaluation is a critical part of any investment process that utilizes them.
 While we believe in both qualitative and quantitative analysis, quantitative due diligence often provides the most transparency.
 At Venn, we amplify standard manager due diligence workflows with factor analysis, helping investors to understand the details of what has driven risk and return, and allowing for head-to-head comparisons.
 Venn's factor analysis also enables important additional workflows, such as forecasting, trend and scenario analysis, as well as optimization.
+Venn also has tools to help with private asset manager evaluation using Venn’s private asset lab.

 Ready to Talk?